edgecase/glue.js/README.md

 removed from the Controller when bindTo is invoked and it's incumbant upon the caller to either remove them or not.

-You can add a listener to the `keyPath` "boundObject" and assign a `callback` to handle the change.
+You can add a listener to the `keyPath` of the `boundObject` and assign a `callback` to handle the change.

 Example:
 ```javascript